graceezhouu/todo_app/README.md

 - **Save functionality**: Click "Save & Get Password" to generate a unique 8-character password (copy this password for future use!).
     - Important Design Note: Password will only be on the screen for 5 seconds.
 Copy it ASAP.
 - **Load functionality**: Enter your password to restore your saved todo list AND background color
     - Design Justification 1: I wanted to ensure that users can return to their TODO list, even if they close the tab or refresh the page, but maintain simplicity compared to using a database service or creating a login page for users.
+    - Design Justification 2: The user's list should NOT stay on the page after refreshing because we need to allow many users to use the site.
+One user's list should not appear when another user loads the page.
+That is why the data disappears when the page is reloaded.
+Only saving + password can retrieve an existing list.
-    - Design Justification 2: I chose to have the system generate a random password for the user to copy instead of having the user create a password also for simplicity purposes.
+    - Design Justification 3: I chose to have the system generate a random password for the user to copy instead of having the user create a password for simplicity purposes.
     - Extenstion: A possible extension is to allow users to create multiple TODO lists for planning different occaisions or events, and in this scenario, I would probably add a login page.
 - **Persistence**: Data is saved on the server and can be accessed anytime with the generated.